dendronhq/dendron-site/vault/dendron.release.changelog.0-3-x.md

 This is to help us understand how many people are using Dendron as well as measure the impact on performance when we introduce new features.
 We **do not and will never** read the data inside **your notes**.

-You can see the full list of information we collect and why we do it in our [[telemetry documentation|dendron.topic.telemetry]] as well as instructions on how to opt out of telemetry.
+You can see the full list of information we collect and why we do it in our [[telemetry documentation|dendron.ref.telemetry]] as well as instructions on how to opt out of telemetry.

 ---